shashankkhattar-UwU/csa-backend-tasks/README.md

 ### How To Submit
 Submissions should be made by making a Pull Request to this Repository.
 You should make a separate folder with your name and put your code in it.

-### Deadline for submission for both batches is Saturday, 5th March 2022
+### Deadline for submission for both batches is Monday, 7th March 2022